HassanTarek1/RescueSimulation/README.md

-# the-game
+# Rescue-Simulation-Game
+- Semester 4 / CSEN 401 / Game Course
+- Hassan Tarek - Aman Allah Rafat - Ahmed Mokhtar
-this game has no logic and you cannot control anything
+- This Game has no Logic and you cannot control anything